It’s Plastic Free July – how to be part of the solution

 - Don’t buy bottled water – invest in a water bottle.

 - Refuse plastic straws when ordering a drink at a restaurant or bar.
+Not a fan of the cardboard straw?
+Take your own reusable one!

 - Buy less – avoid disposable products packaged in disposable plastic.